cjdelisle/econet-linux-wiki/Bootloader/bbt-bmt.md

 * If a block is remapped during read and the copy operation fails, the user will read a newly erased block instead of getting what they expected *or* getting an error.
 * If the user stores data at the end of the user space and then a block wears out in the reserve space, the user data will become inaccessible after the reserve area boundary is moved.
 * If run on a device where the bootloader has a hardcoded maximum reserve area size, this driver may create mappings or store the BBT out of the range where the bootloader can find them.
 This might happen by surprise when a block in the reserve area wears out.
+* 8% of the entire disk is reserved for block mappings, even if the majority of the disk is UBI and therefore has its own mapping system.